A destination without borders.

 The e-commerce giant from Hamburg is currently in the process of converting its own successful business model into a platform on which retail partners can also participate with their products and brands.
 According to the company, this is “probably the most significant change for OTTO” since it began online trading in 1995.

-“We firmly believe in a data-driven approach to developing and optimizing our touchpoints.”
+“We firmly believe in a data-driven approach to developing and optimising our touchpoints.”

 Head of E-Commerce Analytics, OTTO (GmbH & Co KG)